Compact regular objects from an electrified Tolman-like density: A new interior region for the Kerr-Newman spacetime: Discussion and final comments

+Additionally, some classes of static compact objects may present stable light rings and, therefore, they may be unstable \cite{Cardoso, Cunha}.
+A simple analysis shows that all the static charged regular black holes presented in this work, i.e., all the configurations with $0 \le \alpha \le 4/5$ (see panel~(a) of Fig.~\ref{fig:radii}) present only an unstable light ring, that is the same as for the Reissner-Nordstr\"om geometry.
+On the other hand, the class of static overcharged star-like objects present a stable light ring, together with an unstable light ring, for $4/5 < \alpha < 3\sqrt{2}/5$.
+For $\alpha = 3\sqrt{2}/5$, this class of overcharged objects presents just one degenerate light ring.
+Finally, $\alpha > 3\sqrt{2}/5$ the overcharged solutions present no light rings at all.
+Thus, the location of the inner horizon, outer horizon, stable inner light ring and unstable outer light ring for different values of $\alpha$ has a similar structure of the Fig.~2 in Ref.~\cite{Rubio}.

-Then, we apply the G\"urses and G\"ursey approach to the non-rotating interior solution mentioned in the last paragraph and construct a charged rotating regular interior, which may be smoothly matched together with the exterior Kerr-Newman spacetime.
+Then, we apply the G\"urses and G\"ursey approach to the non-rotating interior solution mentioned in the last paragraph and construct a charged rotating regular interior, which may be smoothly matched together with the exterior Kerr-Newman spacetime, so that no boundary shell is needed.
 The properties of the complete rotating solution are also analyzed in detail and it is shown that different kinds of objects emerge in this solution, such as regular nonextremal black holes with a spacelike, a timelike, or a lightlike boundary, regular extremal black holes with a timelike boundary, and regular undercharged stars with a timelike boundary.
-It is worth mentioning that the rotating version of the L\&Z solution will be described in a companion work.
+Moreover, it is worth mentioning here that the rotating version of the L\&Z solution will be presented in a separate work.

+All the rotating regular black hole solutions obtained in this work present the boundary of the matter core $r_0$ inside the event horizon radius, with the corresponding external geometry being the well-known Kerr-Newman geometry.
+As a consequence, all properties of such black holes accessible to external observers are preserved in the present model.
+In particular, observational quantities, such as light rings, gravitational waves, and quasinormal modes, and quantities related to the black hole thermodynamics are exactly the same as in the Kerr-Newman geometry.

+It is also known that any rotating configuration that presents an ergoregion but no horizon is unstable to linear perturbations, as argued by Friedman~\cite{Friedman} and numerically investigated for slowly rotating gravastars and boson stars in Ref.~\cite{Cardoso2008}, indicating that ultracompact regular objects with high redshift at their surface are unstable.
+Hence, some of the present class of charged rotating objects may present ergoregion instabilities.
+However, in order to have a definite answer to this question, additional investigation is necessary.
+This and the study of the stability of the central core of matter in the present models of regular compact objects are left for future work.